abguptam95/abguptam95/README.md

 <br />
 <br />

-Hi, I'm Abhinav Gupta, a FullStack Developer   🚀 from India, Currently working  in 🙍🏽‍♂️ [@Cognizant](https://www.cognizant.com/) and developing Microservices products.
+Hi, I'm Abhinav Gupta, a FullStack Developer   🚀 from India, Currently working  in 🙍🏽‍♂️ [@Deloitte USI](https://www2.deloitte.com/ui/en.html) and developing Microservices products.
 Apart from my research on Artificial intelligence , I enjoy listening music 🎧 and traveling 🏖️ and playing games 🎮.

 "Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution."